isledecomp/reccmp/README.md

 ## Best practices

-We have established some best practices that have no impact on `reccmp`'s output, but have made a positive impact on the Lego Island decompilation.
+We have established some best practices that have no impact on `reccmp`'s output, but have made a positive impact on the LEGO Island decompilation.
 We have listed them [here](docs/recommendations.md) for convenience.

 ## Contributing